 5. Send the invitation

-- Put the meeting details in your diary
+- Put the meeting details in your diary.

 - Put the meeting details in each of the invited attendees’ (and resources’) diaries as a "tentative" meeting.

-- Send an email to each invited attendee; notifying them of the meeting and requesting them to Accept or Decline the invitation
+- Send an email to each invited attendee; notifying them of the meeting and requesting them to Accept or Decline the invitation.

 As meeting organiser you will be notified by email of each response to the meeting request.

-By default, other users of the diary / scheduling system can only see whether you are free or busy – in the form of the horizontal bars displayed when checking the availability of invited attendees as part of the meeting scheduling process.
+By default, other users of the diary and scheduling system can only see whether you are free or busy – in the form of the horizontal bars displayed when checking the availability of invited attendees as part of the meeting scheduling process.

-• when dealing with your unexpected absence due to sickness – enabling people you had arranged meetings with to be notified
+- when dealing with your unexpected absence due to sickness – enabling people you had arranged meetings with to be notified

-• when scheduling a meeting with you, to check whether an adjacent meeting might make it difficult for you to attend the one they are trying to arrange
+- when scheduling a meeting with you, to check whether an adjacent meeting might make it difficult for you to attend the one they are trying to arrange

-• to enable a colleague to contact you in an emergency
+- to enable a colleague to contact you in an emergency

 The principle of allowing colleagues to see the details of appointments in you electronic diary is exactly analogous to allowing others to check your desk diary when you are out of the office.